 Yes.
 However, there are many configurations of aerobic units and each offers its own set of advantages and disadvantages.
 The promising news is that new aerobic bacteria can be added to an existing system to gain all the positive effects of the mechanical units.

-Texas Rural Waste Solutions is a family-owned business that started with a truck and a dream.
-Texas Integrity Waste Solutions provides Residential curbside waste pickup, Rolloff Dumpster Services, and Septic System pumping.
+Texas Rural Waste is a family-owned business that started with a truck and a dream.
+Texas Rural Waste provides Residential curbside waste pickup, Rolloff Rental Dumpster Services, and Septic System pumping.